Franklin and Armfield Office: Franklin & Armfield

+Franklin left the business, starting in 1835, and Armfield sold the property to their former trading agent George Kephart in 1836.

-Franklin and Armfield sold more enslaved people, separated more families, and made more money from the trade than almost anyone else in America.
+Franklin and Armfield sold more enslaved people, separated more families, and made more money from the trade than almost anyone else in the United States.
 They amassed a fortune equalling billions in today's dollars (2021) and were two of the nation's richest men.
 Franklin sold slaves from an office in Natchez, Mississippi, with branch offices in New Orleans, St. Francisville, and Vidalia, Louisiana.
 His nephew Armfield handled the supply, sending agents door-to-door in Virginia, Maryland, and Delaware looking for enslaved people their owners might like to sell, and arranging transportation.

 Maryland and Virginia had surpluses of slaves and spoke of slaves as an export, like livestock.
 As portrayed in Uncle Tom's Cabin, there was a vast, internal forced migration of enslaved people from the Upper South to the Lower South, and Franklin and Armfield were central to that business.
 "In surviving correspondence, they actually brag about raping enslaved people who they’ve been processing through the firm."

 Price, Birch and Co.

-From 1858, the building was occupied by Price, Birch & Co. an American slave trading company founded in 1858 by George Kephart, William Birch, J. C. Cook, and C. M. Price.
+From 1858, the building was occupied by Price, Birch & Co. an American slave trading company founded in 1858 by George Kephart, William Birch, J. C. Cook, and Charles M. Price.

 Price, Birch & Co. ceased business in 1861.
 Arriving at the Duke street office of the company on May 14, 1861, the Union Army discovered that "The firm had fled, and taken with them all but one of the humans that they sold as slaves — an old man, chained to the middle of the floor by the leg."
-Union forces then took possession of the building until February 2, 1866, using it as a military prison.
+A letter to the Liberator in 1862 stated, "It is now occupied as a Police Office, and occasionally as a prison for rebel soldiers.
+The dungeons on the ground floor, formerly used for refractory slaves, are horrible dens, without a chance for ventilation; they look like a row of gas retorts."
+Union forces had possession of the building until February 2, 1866, using it as a military prison.
 Late in the war, it was used as L'Ouverture Hospital for black soldiers, and as housing for contrabands.